 TALIA AL GHUL.
 I think it was pretty obvious that this “story” would have to go down this road, as I have this suspicion that King is going to have that Bruce and Talia were secretly married.
 This kind of brings me back to what I was saying in my reaction to Selina saying “Yes,” where I made the prediction,

 I’m also willing to go as far as saying that I think Selina will be killed off to send Bruce down a dark path for a story arc [or two.]

 There’s clearly going to be some type of battle between the two — Talia and Selina — to the death in order to act as a “divorce” (as long as it turns out the Bat and Daughter of the Demon are married) if Selina wins, and if she loses– well, that’s self-explanatory, isn’t it?

 Again, with this issue pulling a complete three-sixty for me, it made it a solid one.
 I, for the first time in a long time, enjoyed an issue of BATMAN and wasn’t disappointed.
-It actually brings a smile to my face as I give BATMAN #33 a well-earned 3.8 out of 5.

 You can pick up this issue at your local comic shop, and BATMAN #34 will be riding in onto the same shelves Wednesday, November 1st,

 “Dream of Me” part two!
 Batman is on a quest in the desert, far from his Gotham City home.
 His friends and allies think he’s gone crazy, and his mission puts him far outside the law.
 Waiting for him at the center of the chaos is an old enemy…and plenty of old demons.